quraissihab/ourin-nextjs-starter/README.md

 **Ourin** is not just another Next.js template.
 It's a meticulously crafted architectural foundation designed to eliminate the repetitive setup phase of every new project.
 Whether you're building a SaaS product, a marketing site, or an internal tool, Ourin provides a rock-solid starting point that adheres to industry best practices.

 We believe developers should spend their time building features, not configuring build tools or copy-pasting utility functions from old projects.
-That's why Ourin comes pre-loaded with everything you need: a massive library of **145+ utility functions**, **15+ custom React hooks**, a **premium multi-font typography system**, and a collection of beautiful, reusable UI components.
+That's why Ourin comes pre-loaded with everything you need: a massive library of **185+ utility functions**, **20+ custom React hooks**, a **premium 16-font typography system**, example API routes, and a production-ready middleware.

 The entire codebase is strictly typed with **TypeScript 5**, ensuring type safety from the ground up.
 The styling is powered by **Tailwind CSS 4** with its new Oxide engine for blazing-fast builds and zero runtime overhead.
 And for UI components, we've integrated **Shadcn/UI**, giving you access to a world-class component library built on accessible Radix UI primitives.